 How Do I Clean the Grill? +

 Primo grills are self-cleaning.
 The interior will blacken, but it does not need to wiped off.
 To clean the grill and main grate of food residue, heat the grill to 600°F+ for 30 minutes.
+Heat deflector plates and heat deflector racks can sit on top of the cooking grates for this procedure (Do not leave in the default position).
 The exterior can be cleaned with soap and water or a household cleaner.

 What Accessories Will I Need? +